 Find out what you can do, who can help and about how to cope with a diagnosis of chronic myeloid leukaemia.

 CML is usually a very slowly developing condition.
-It can be cured in some people and well controlled for years in others with biological therapy treatments.
+It can be cured in some people and well controlled for years in others with targeted cancer drugs.

 You might have a number of different feelings when you're told you have cancer.
 You may feel shocked and upset.
 You might also feel: